 Hunt through our loop using Chrome or Firefox as your browser (not Explorer).

-Submit your entry for the grand prizes by collecting the CLUE on each author’s scavenger hunt post and submitting your answer in the Rafflecopter form at Stop #27.
+Submit your entry for the grand prizes by collecting the CLUE on each author’s scavenger hunt post and submitting your answer back on Lisa's site.
 Many authors are offering additional prizes along the way!

 Christian Fiction Scavenger Hunt

 Welcome!
 I am Connilyn Cossette, author of over a dozen Biblical Era novels and counting!
 There's nothing I love more than traipsing down historical rabbit trails into the ancient world, digging up all sorts of fascinating tidbits that help give context and fresh insight to the Word, and then weaving it all into an immersive experience for readers that merges fictional characters with the unchangeable truth of the Bible.